ashrae27/Final-Project/Defensive/Blue Team/README.md

 - highest URL length
 - Highest size

-- Why It Works: HTTP appeal URl length and the size limit of the request of 404 errors will happen.
-Data validtion helping protect against  malicious data from attackers who attempts to send the server through the website or across a HTTP appeal.
+- Why It Works: 404 errors will happen due to HTTP appeal URl length and the size limit of the request.
+Data validation helps protect against malicious data from attackers who attempt to send the server through the website or across an HTTP appeal.

 ### CPU Usage Monitor